-Equivalent wattage – swapping halogen MR16s for LED
+Equivalent wattage – swapping halogen MR16 light bulbs for LED

 The natural energy-saving properties of LED light bulbs means that they can offer the same brightness of a halogen equivalent, but using only a fraction of the power.
 A 5W LED spotlight, for example, can offer the same brightness of light as a 35W halogen spotlight.

-When replacing Halogen MR16s with LEDs, it’s important to use LED bulbs of equivalent wattage to your existing halogens.
+When replacing Halogen MR16 light bulbs with LED light bulbs, it’s important to use LED light bulbs of equivalent wattage to your existing halogen light bulbs.
 This will ensure that the transformer can still handle the load safely.

 This is only getting more complicated as LED technology gets ever more energy-efficient, but as long as you remember to look for the equivalent wattage, you will find the right LED spotlights.
 We’ve finished our guide off below with a quick ‘cheat sheet’ to help you remember all the technical terms discussed above.
 See our in-depth glossary of lighting terms for even more information.